-An Attorney is someone who you have decided should have the legal authority to deal with your affairs, should there ever come a time when you're unable to deal with them yourself.
-You appoint an Attorney in a legal document called a 'Lasting Power of Attorney'.
+An attorney is someone who you have decided should have legal authority to deal with your affairs, if there comes a time when you're unable to deal with them yourself.
+This can be a friend, a relative or a professional, but it's important that your attorney is someone you trust.
+You appoint an attorney in a legal document called a 'Lasting Power of Attorney'.

 Once you have made a Lasting Power of Attorney then it needs to be registered with the Office of the Public Guardian in order to be activated.
-If you have a Health and Welfare LPA then the person you have nominated to be your Attorney can only manage your affairs when you become unable to make decisions yourself – perhaps because of old age, illness or injury.
-If you have a Property and Finance LPA then you can choose whether your Attorney should be able to act for you now or only if you are unable to in the future.
+If you have a Health and Care Decisions LPA then the person you have nominated to be your attorney can only manage your affairs when you become unable to make decisions yourself – perhaps because of old age, illness or injury.
+If you have a Financial Decisions LPA then you can choose whether your attorney should be able to act for you now or only if you become unable to make your own decisions in the future.

-If you have both types of Lasting Power of Attorney, you can choose the same Attorney/s for both, or you can choose different Attorneys for each.
-For instance, you might like one relative to manage your finances, but another to manage your day-to-day welfare.
+If you have both types of Lasting Power of Attorney, you can choose the same attorney/s for both, or you can choose different attorneys for each.
+For instance, you might like one person to manage your finances, but another to manage your day-to-day welfare.

-Mirror Lasting Power of Attorneys are for couples to nominate each other or the same people to act as their Attorneys.
+Couples can make Mirror Lasting Power of Attorneys, nominating each other or the same people to act as their attorneys.

-For example, if you only appoint one Attorney and that person dies before you, you won't have an Attorney in place.
-This would make your Lasting Power of Attorney ineffective.
-One way to avoid this is to put Replacement Attorneys in place (see below).
+For example, if you only appoint one attorney and that person dies before you, you won't have an attorney in place.
+This would render your Lasting Power of Attorney ineffective.
+You can avoid this by appointing multiple attorneys or by putting replacement attorneys in place.

-If you do decide to appoint more than one Attorney, you need to decide how you want them to act – either 'jointly' or 'jointly and severally'.
-Jointly means that all your Attorneys have to make decisions together.
-Jointly and severally means that they can make decisions on their own, without the agreement of the other Attorneys.
+If you do decide to appoint more than one attorney, you need to decide how you want them to act – either 'jointly' or 'jointly and severally'.
+Jointly means that all your attorneys have to make decisions together.
+Jointly and severally means that they can each make decisions on their own, without the agreement of the other attorneys.

-When making a Lasting Power of Attorney, you can also name Replacement Attorneys.
-These people will step in if one of your original Attorneys can no longer act, perhaps because he/she has already passed away, is ill, or no longer wants to be your Attorney.
+When making a Lasting Power of Attorney, you can also name replacement attorneys.
+These can step in if one of your original attorneys can no longer act, perhaps because he/she has already passed away, is ill or simply no longer wants to be your attorney.

-There are also times when an original Attorney won’t be able to act.
-This might happen if the original Attorney was your husband or wife and you've now divorced, or, in respect of a property and financial LPA, the original Attorney has been made bankrupt.
+There are other circumstances under which an original attorney may not be able to act.
+Examples include where the original attorney was your husband or wife and you've now divorced, or (in respect of a Financial Decisions LPA) the original attorney has been made bankrupt.

-The Replacement Attorney will only be able to act in the way the original Attorney was appointed to act.
-So if your original Attorney was appointed to deal with both your health and welfare, and your property and finances, your Replacement Attorney will also be able to deal with both.
-And if the original Attorney had to act jointly with other Attorneys, the Replacement Attorney must also make decisions with the support of the other Attorneys.
+The replacement attorney will only be able to act in the same way the original attorney was appointed to act.
+So if the original attorney had to act jointly with other attorneys, the replacement attorney must also make decisions with the support of the other attorneys.